kragen/derctuo/markdown/line-numbered-isam-buffers.md

 inserting a single newline early in the buffer increments the line numbers of everything after it, but if this takes time proportional to the number of lines in the buffer, then it will be unusable on sufficiently large buffers.
-On the other hand, if you don't store any line-number information, then going to a given line number will be unusably slow on sufficiently large buffers.
-(It's okay for that to require a full buffer scan the first time, since there's no way to avoid that, but not every time.)
+On the other hand, if you don’t store any line-number information, then going to a given line number will be unusably slow on sufficiently large buffers.
+(It’s okay for that to require a full buffer scan the first time, since there’s no way to avoid that, but not every time.)

 #### Parallel prefix sums ####